Monads and theories: Monads with arities and theories with arities

 In the introduction, we mentioned the general framework for monad--theory correspondences obtained in~\cite{Weber2007Familial, Berger2012Monads}.
 Similar to this paper, the basic setting involves a category $\E$ and a small, dense subcategory $K \colon \A \hookrightarrow \E$; given these data, one defines notions of \emph{monad with arities $\A$} and \emph{theory with arities $\A$}, and proves an equivalence between the two that is compatible with semantics.

 In this section, we compare this framework with ours by comparing the classes of monads and of theories.
 We will see that our setting yields \emph{strictly} larger classes of monads and theories which are better-behaved in practically useful ways.
-On the other hand, in the more restrictive setting of~\cite{Weber2007Familial, Berger2012Monads}, checking that a monad is in the required class gives greater combinatorial insight into the structure which it describes.
+On the other hand, in the more restrictive setting of~\cite{Weber2007Familial, Berger2012Monads}, checking that a monad or theory is in the required class may give greater combinatorial insight into the structure which it describes.